vijaylaxmipb/QuizWhiz/README.md

 ### As a first time user

--I want a responsive site that will accomodate all screen sizes.
+- I want a responsive site that will accomodate all screen sizes.
--I want to be able to play a fun, interactive game that will entertain me.
+- I want to be able to play a fun, interactive game that will entertain me.
--I would like to trial my general knowledge to see how much I know.
+- I would like to trial my general knowledge to see how much I know.
--I want buttons that work as they are supposed to be.
+- I want buttons that work as they are supposed to be.
--I want a how to play button that gives instructions on how to play game.
+- I want a how to play button that gives instructions on how to play game.
--I want an alert section which shows whether the option i clicked is correct or incorrect -I want to see an indication on whether i got a correct or wrong answer.
+- I want an alert section which shows whether the option i clicked is correct or incorrect
+- I want to see an indication on whether i got a correct or wrong answer.
--I want to see my score at the end of the game.
+- I want to see my score at the end of the game.
--I want to see after the game to play again or try again button.
+- I want to see after the game to play again or try again button.

 ### As a returning user

--I want the site to be compatible to different devices in times i want to play.
+- I want the site to be compatible to different devices in times i want to play.
--I want to experience a refreshed and randomized order of questions in each game to prevent memorising and manitain the element of surprise.
+- I want to experience a refreshed and randomized order of questions in each game to prevent memorising and manitain the element of surprise.
--I would like to have the option of choosing a variety of quizzes in different subject areas.
+- I would like to have the option of choosing a variety of quizzes in different subject areas.

 ### This Website will be accessible to all devices and screens